The Weeknight

 The Weeknight is an American political news discussion program broadcast by MS NOW.
-Premiering on May 5, 2025, the program is co-hosted by Alicia Menendez, Symone Sanders-Townsend, and Michael Steele.
+Premiering on May 5, 2025, the program is co-hosted by Luke Russert, Symone Sanders-Townsend, and Michael Steele.
 It airs on weeknights at 7:00 p.m.
-ET, with an additional 8:00 p.m. hour also airing on Mondays.
+ET.

-The series is a weekday spin-off of The Weekend—a similar show that Menendez, Sanders-Townsend, and Steele had hosted from its January 2024 premiere through April 2025.
+The series is a weekday spin-off of The Weekend—a similar show that Alicia Menendez, Sanders-Townsend, and Steele had hosted from its January 2024 premiere through April 2025.
+Menendez would depart the show in 2026 after moving to a new daytime show, with Luke Russert taking her place.

 History

 The Weekend originally premiered in January 2024 as part of a revamp of MSNBC's weekend morning lineup, featuring Alicia Menendez, Symone Sanders-Townsend, and Michael Steele.
 In February 2025, new MSNBC head Rebecca Kutler announced a revamp of the network's weekday primetime lineup, including the release of Joy Reid and cancellation of her show The ReidOut (which originally premiered in 2020 as a replacement for Hardball, following the departure of Chris Matthews), and that Menendez, Sanders-Townsend, and Steele would move to a new weeknight program in its place.

 The new program was later announced as The Weeknight, with a premiere set for May 5, 2025; the program replaced The ReidOut in its 7 p.m.
 ET timeslot.
-It also airs a second, 8 p.m. hour on Monday nights, substituting for All In with Chris Hayes; the hour had previously been filled by a primetime edition of Inside with Jen Psaki after All In moved to a Tuesday–Friday schedule in 2023.
-Inside had concurrently moved to a Tuesday–Friday schedule itself under the new title The Briefing to replace Alex Wagner Tonight.
+Until June 2026, it also aired a second, 8 p.m. hour on Monday nights while All In with Chris Hayes was on a Tuesday–Friday schedule, replacing the Monday night edition of Inside with Jen Psaki (as part of the same schedule revamp, Inside concurrently moved to a 9 p.m.
+Tuesday–Friday slot under the new title The Briefing to replace Alex Wagner Tonight).

+In June 2026, Menendez moved to the new daytime show On the Line with Alicia Menendez, with Luke Russert replacing her on The Weeknight.